Position about the international diploma program IAFA (International AirFields Award)

 Applicants are radio amateurs who conduct radio communications with activators.

-Activators are radio amateurs who conduct radio communications from the squares of the QTH- lockers of airports.
-Radio amateurs working from QTH-squares with airfields are activators of the IAFA program, and a separate credit for their achievements is conducted for them by the number of activated airfields (activation count).
+Activators are radio amateurs who conduct radio communications from the squares of the QTH- locators of airports.
+Radio amateurs working from QTH-squares-locators with airfields are activators of the IAFA program, and a separate credit for their achievements is conducted for them by the number of activated airfields (activation count).

 For the activator, the activation count includes radio communications conducted by him both from the permanent location of his radio station in the square with the airfield, and when he organizes temporary work from the square in which the airfield is located.